Global Retention

 Fostering of trust and confidence in the valued worker as well as others is an important motivation since an employer entrusts him to deliver and inspire positive results to the company (Johnson & Yang, 2010).
 This makes a valued worker establish a connection with the company, a scenario which improves their relation.
 Lastly, a work/life balance and lower stress ensures that an employee is healthier when working and the environment is one in which he would come back to at any time.
 This kind of a work environment enables staff to balance their work as well as life.
 This may include flextime, telecommuting and work compression.

-Useful information: How a professional essay writing services can help you save some time and make your life easier
+Useful information: How the best academic essay writing service can help you save some time and make your life easier.

 References